-3G and 4G mobile broadband technology means that USB dongles, laptops and desktops can be connected wherever they are.
+4G mobile broadband makes it possible for USB dongles, laptops and desktops to be connected to the internet wherever they are, as long as they can connect to a mobile network.
 You can take your computer on holiday with you, work from home, or have one connection that you ferry between two or more locations.

 How can I access broadband internet abroad?

 Mobile broadband is accessible anywhere that a mobile network has coverage.
 When you go abroad your mobile phone will connect to the strongest network, and the same is true with 3G and 4G dongles.
 If your preferred UK network is not available, it will divert to the strongest domestic one.

 Some areas will have blackspots, but on the whole, the majority of the UK and Europe is well covered.
 For more information on these settings, refer to your manual or network provider.

 Wireless broadband is another option in many destinations, with Wi-Fi hotspots common in hotels, coffee shops and public areas.
 Through wireless-enabled devices, you can access Wi-Fi very easily in most European cities.
 Some cities even offer city-wide Wi-Fi free of charge, such as the Barcelona Wi-Fi network.